ITSMEUNICK-21/Income_and_Tax_Calculator/1_Requirements/README.md

 # Description
-* Income Tax Calculator is reliable and easy-to-use calculator to estimate your taxable income or tax payable.
+* Income Tax Calculator is reliable and easy-to-use calculator to estimate your Tax payable on taxable income.
 Income tax is computed as the product of a tax rate times the taxable income in accordance to guidelines laid out by Income Tax Department.

 # Requirements
 * Visual Studio Code, gcc compiler, Linux OS, Windows OS